chepeniv/atlas-simple_shell/README.md

 ## Brief

-A bare-bones Unix shell implementation in C, perfect for learning the ropes of process management and command execution.
+Buckle Up, Buttercup!
+Introducing $$hell, the Shell with an Attitude! 💅 A bare-bones Unix shell implementation in C, perfect for learning the ropes of process management and command execution.

 ## Table of Contents
 1. Description